Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Properties for row or column positions:
-- @c "origin": this is either the zero-based index of row/column, or a string.\n The string values available are @c "last-row" or @c "last-column", which will be interpretted as the last row or column in the data, respectively.
+- @c "origin": this is either the zero-based index of row/column, or a string.\n The string values available are @c "last-row" or @c "last-column", which will be interpreted as the last row or column in the data, respectively.
-- @c "offset": a numeric value combined with the value for @c "origin".\n This is optional and is useful for when @c "origin" is interpretted at runtime (for something like @c "last-row").
+- @c "offset": a numeric value combined with the value for @c "origin".\n This is optional and is useful for when @c "origin" is interpreted at runtime (for something like @c "last-row").

 ## Graphs {#graph-properties}